Joseph-Luke-04/Program-Synthesis-for-Efficient-ML/README.md

     a. **Open `src/synthesis_driver.py`** and go to the `if __name__ == "__main__":` block at the bottom.

     b. **Edit the configuration** to choose which operation and component you want to synthesize.
-For example, to synthesize the multiplication `renorm_flag`:
+For example, to synthesize the mantissa multiplication `mant`:
     ```python
     # In src/synthesis_driver.py